oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace.jpg alt:"Terraform Cloud create workspace" width:"800" %}{: .center-image }

-For this environment, set the apply method in Terraform Cloud to `auto` so changes will be applied to the environment immediately if the plan stage is successful without you needing to manually confirm anything.
+For this environment, set the apply method in Terraform Cloud to `auto` so changes will be applied to the environment immediately if the planning stage is successful without you needing to confirm anything manually.

 {% img blog/okta-terraform-cloud/terraform-cloud-create-workspace-2.jpg alt:"Terraform Cloud workspace settings" width:"800" %}{: .center-image }